conc2304/audio-visualizer/README.md

   * Only one expansion list is able to open at a time
   * Expansion list contains sliders and radio buttons to control elements
   * Setting menu has audio player toggle to show/hide audio player

-  In progress
   * Audio player
   * Ability for sketch parameters to respond to music
-  * Ability to add new layer
-  * Ability to shift order of layers
+  * Use Webcam to track body and use body parts as a brush

+  In progress
-  * Ability to control sketch paramters via MIDI input
+  * Ability to control sketch parameters via MIDI input/controllers
-  * Ability to search for sketches/layers in the Sketch Catalogue via categories and/or creators
+  * Ability to control sketch parameters via webcam body position detection

 ## Anatomy of p5js Sketch Developement within VYZBY
 New Sketches in p5Js get registered in `'./src/js/services/SketchRegistration.js'` and get imported together as an array of objects.